How do I write personal goals list that help my personal development?

 - Working on another personal goal

-- Doing some creative writing or journaling
+- Doing some creative writing or daily journaling

 - Reading a self-help book, scriptures, motivational works, classic literature, etc.